 Country information for Portugal - Financing of inclusive education systems

-The global budget for education covers all learners, with some specific funding for learners with special educational needs (SEN).
+The global budget for education covers all learners.
 A bigger investment is required to provide public pre-primary education to all children, as well as early childhood intervention.
 Early intervention is of utmost importance to minimise the impact of disabilities, but stronger co-ordination efforts are required.

 The National Early Childhood Intervention System (NECIS) is the responsibility of three ministries (Education, Health and Social Security).
 There are representatives from each ministry in each of the NECIS structures (at regional and national level).
 The local intervention teams include educators from the Ministry of Education, medical doctors, nurses and therapists from the Ministry of Health and therapists and psychologists from the Ministry of Labour, Solidarity and Social Security.
 The NECIS services are free of charge (Sources: Financing of Inclusive Education – Portugal Country Report; IECE – Portugal Country Survey Questionnaire, p.
 15).

 The criteria for financial support for pupils with specific needs, which indirectly benefits their families, ensure attendance at and completion of compulsory education.